Orchestral Days

 Orchestral Days typically run from 10-4pm and include learning a specially arranged ensemble piece in the morning and exploring creative composition and improvisation in the afternoon.

-Explore this page to find out where our next Orchestral Days will be, and to sign up your child up.
+Explore this page to find out where our next Orchestral Days will be.

 Upcoming Orchestral Days

-Join us on Saturday 7th March 2026 for a free fun day of music-making for children new to NCO, in partnership with Wessex Schools Music.
+Join us on Saturday 20th June 2026 for a free fun day of music-making for children new to NCO, in partnership with Hull Music Service.

-This opportunity is for children from Devon or those living in close bordering counties.
+This opportunity is for children from the Humber Region.

 When: 10am – 4pm (including a short sharing for parents at 3.30pm)